vinzlercodes/Document-Classification-Algorithm/README.md

 About:

-In this repository, we use 50,000 IMDb movie reviews, specially selected for sentiment analysis, as well as a newly-adapted version of a [Paper](https://www.cc.gatech.edu/~dyang888/docs/naacl16.pdf) from the 2016 NAACL called Hierarchical Attention Networks for Document Classification.
+In this repository, we use 50,000 IMDb movie reviews, specially selected for sentiment analysis, as well as a newly-adapted version of a [Paper](https://www.cc.gatech.edu/~dyang888/docs/naacl16.pdf), written by Yang et al. from the 2016 NAACL called Hierarchical Attention Networks for Document Classification.

 ## Contents